How do I maintain three blogs and still have time to write books?

 Without a doubt, Revive Old Post is the most effective tool for increasing blog traffic.
 I have been using it for years now.

-Initially the free version, but as the paid version has so many additional features, I have the paid version on most of my sites now.
+Initially the free version, but as the paid version has so many additional features, I have the paid version on all of my sites now.

 With Revive Old Post, you can share all of your existing posts and pages on Facebook, Twitter, LinkedIn and Tumblr using automated schedules.